hausec/PowerZure/docs/Functions/operational.rst

 **Synopsis**

-Will gather a RunAs accounts certificate which can then be used to login as that account.
+Will gather a RunAs accounts certificate if one is being used by an automation account, which can then be used to login as that account.
+By default, RunAs accounts are contributors over the subscription.
+This function does take a minute to run.

 .. _**Syntax**-18: